 Peer to Peer lending financial risk management for investors

 There are some risks for investors, such as borrowers repaying their loans before the investor earns much interest – or the risk of capital loss if borrowers default on a loan.
 For that increased risk, though, the returns for investors in general are better than the interest they would receive from investing their money in a bank term deposit or savings account.
 On their one-year anniversary, Harmoney reported they had seen a consistent default rate of just 4.5%.
 Investors “fractionalise” their investment by apportioning their chosen number of $25 units into different loans, so that their eggs don’t end up in one basket.

 Your options for peer to peer lending

-> The FMA has licensed five peer-to-peer lenders at the time of writing, which you can find on their online register: https://fma.govt.nz/compliance/lists-and-registers/licensed-peer-to-peer-lending-services/
+The FMA has licensed seven peer-to-peer lenders, at the time of writing.
+You can find more information on each of the following lenders on the FMA’s online register:

-> More information on peer to peer lending is available on the FMA website.
+More information on peer to peer lending is available on the FMA website.